sharat-sa/sharat-sa.github.io/_pages/Research Interests.md

     {% include figure.liquid path="assets/img/bilayer.png" caption="Oxide/Sulphide bilayer cell schematic" %}
   </div>
   <div style="flex: 1;">
     While multiple classes of solid electrolyes have been engineered to excel at the various requirements for an <i>ideal</i> solid electrolyte {% cite raj_solid_2022 %}, no one material excells at everything.
 To overcome their individual shortcomings, stacking multiple electrolytes has emerged as a competitive option {% cite huttl_ultra-low_2021 %}.
 Currently, I am investigating the chemical and mechanical compatibility of densely sintered LLZO (reductively stabile against Li metal) against mechanical softer sulfides at the cathode.
-Oxides may also be swapped for anolytes with self passivating or artificial interlayers, while halides could serve as an improvement upon sulphides in future work.
+Oxides may also be swapped for anolytes with self passivating or artificial interlayers, while halides could serve as an improvement upon sulfides in future work.
   </div>
 </div>